Skip to main content

 • Linux/arm64

 Cypress Docker images provide a consistent environment tailored for use with Cypress.
 By choosing an appropriate Cypress Docker image, you determine the exact environment that your Cypress tests run in.
-This allows you to shield your workflows from version updates made by your CI provider, for instance if they update Node.js or browser versions.
+This shields your workflows from version updates made by your CI provider, for instance if they update Node.js or browser versions.

 Cypress Docker images are available from: